ETS-ReactNative2/DefAI/README.md

 Check out the [Unsplash Developers](https://unsplash.com/documentation) website for more information.<br>
 Example endpoint to fetch API: [Unsplash API Endpoint](https://api.unsplash.com/photos)

+### Google Cloud Vision API

+Cloud Vision API is an API service from Google's Google Cloud Platform, where users can work with and utilize many features of the most advanced technologies in Computer Vision.

+Check out the [Cloud Vision API](https://cloud.google.com/vision) for more information.<br>
+Explore the [Cloud Vision documentation](https://cloud.google.com/vision/docs) for all the guides, references, use cases.

 ### Authorization

 Since both APIs require specific OAuth tokens to fetch the necessary information, I'm using dotenv file to store the API tokens and not to push them to the repository.<br>